Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 }
 ```
 This code was from a classmate of mine, but I will explain it to the best of my abilities regardless.
-First we set up the projection view for each eye, what this does is basically slightly offset the eye to be in the place it should.

 Rather than having one "view" like PC games, we have 2 views here that are slightly offset to, like I stated before, mimic how real eyes work as well.
 After receiving all that data, we have to convert it to something that OpenGL can use, thus the conversion to glm data types.
+OpenXR uses its own vector (XrVector3f) and quaternion (XrQuaternionf) types for pose data.
+These need to be converted to your rendering library's math types—in this case GLM.
+Note that quaternion component ordering can differ between libraries (wxyz vs xyzw), so the conversion function must handle this correctly.

 After that there is a for-loop that goes through each camera.
 I use Entt here, which is a library for managing entities and it might seem a little complicated for those unexperienced with it, but all it does is get my camera and its transform, nothing more.
 So if you are going to follow this tutorial by copy-pasting (which I can't really blame you for to be honest), make sure to remove the for-loop and replace it with a private variable for the projection that you save in the header and then modify here since the Camera class only has a glm::mat4 Projection, and that is it, although you will have to use this projection in your renderer, so keep that in mind.
 We set the camera's position (translation) and rotation and create the projection for it as well.
+XrMatrix4x4f_CreateProjectionFov is a helper function that constructs an asymmetric perspective projection matrix from OpenXR's FOV structure (which specifies angles for left, right, up, down separately, rather than a single FOV value).
+The near plane (0.01f) and far plane (100.0f) define the depth range.
+The resulting projection matrix accounts for the HMD's specific lens distortion characteristics and ensures correct stereoscopic rendering.

 ```cpp
 m_renderer->Render();
 ```
 Here I call my render function from my renderer.
 The data has all been set up properly and my renderer uses the projection from my camera.
+At this point, the camera transform and projection have been configured for this specific eye view, so your rendering pipeline will produce the correct perspective for that eye.

 ```cpp
  // Copy the rendered image to the swapchain framebuffer